skylerhogan/java-web-dev-techjobs-persistent/README.md

 ## Current State

-This Spring Boot application was built with Gradle and features stands object-relational mapping, or ORM, where objects are used to connect the programming language to a database on a local machine.
+This Spring Boot application was built with Gradle and features object-relational mapping, or ORM, where objects are used to connect the programming language to a database on a local machine.
 User-created job data can be accessed and stored via integration with MySQL.

 ## Future Implementation